DendrouLab/panpipes-tutorials/docs/visualization/vis_with_panpipes.md

 ## Edit yaml file

-To create a pipeline.log and a pipeline.yml file, call `panpipes vis config` in `teaseq/vis` (you potentially need to activate the conda environment with `conda activate pipeline_env` first!).
+To create the pipeline.log and a pipeline.yml file, call `panpipes vis config` in `teaseq/vis` (you potentially need to activate the conda environment with `conda activate pipeline_env` first!).
 Modify the pipeline.yml or simply replace it with [the yaml file we provide](./pipeline.yml).
-In the yaml file you can specify which categorical and continuous variables to plot and on which embeddings.
+In the yaml file, you can specify which categorical and continuous variables to plot and on which embeddings.

 If you decide to use [the provided yaml file](./pipeline.yml) for this tutorial, you may also download the needed csv-files of [custom markers](./custom_markers.csv), [paired markers](./paired_scatters_markers.csv), and  [paired metrics](./paired_scatters.csv).